rg03s/rgsPlayer/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Install nodejs if you don't have it installed on your computer, to do so, download node from the node website (https://nodejs.org/) and install it.
+After that, perform the following steps.

 * npm
   ```sh
   npm install npm@latest -g